JulienComolli/dot-network-sfml/README.md

 ./DotNetworkSFML
 ```

 The font used is the [Aileron](https://www.1001fonts.com/aileron-font.html), free for personal/commercial use.
-The binary need to have in the same folder with the following name `Aileron-Regular.otf`.
+The binary need to have it in the same folder with the following name `Aileron-Regular.otf`.
 Any font will work, but anyway, there is the Aileron in the `src/` folder.

 ___